alsasoft/PhoneApp/README.md

 docker-compose up
 ```

-This command will create 4 containers:
+This command will create 4 docker containers:
   - MySql (in port 3306), with database 'challenge' and data
   - PhpMyadmin (in port 8080) linked to MySql above
   - Phones API (in port 8081)